nettings/medianet/INSTALL.md

 > sudo key you configured earlier, and log back in, to be able to access
 > sudo again so that you can run the remaining steps.
 Make sure the sudo key
 > you have specified before is available in your SSH key agent.
+> Alternatively, you can use the default password set earlier.
 >
 > If you're using PuTTY from Windows, you will need Pageant (the key agent)
 > running, and enable "Allow agent forwarding" in your PuTTY configuration.

 1. Customization
    1. Log into the system as user *medianet* with the appropriate private key(s) that belong to the public key(s) you uploaded earlier.
       The host name is now "mn-basic".
 Use agent forwarding (`-A`) to make sudo work with SSH key authorization:
       `ssh -A -i $PATH_TO_YOURKEY medianet@mn-basic`
    1. Change into `sbin/50-base_image/` and again execute the symlinks in numerical order using `sudo`, except for the checkout and build steps of custom software, those are done with user rights for security reasons.

 The next steps in this directory will guide you to create a medianet image file and copy it to a remote machine, which you can use to deploy different medianet systems.
 Make sure you have 8G free on the target machine.

 Now is a good time to fetch a coffee.

+> Note that at this point and when first booting a new system from the
+> images you just created, there will be tons of errors in the syslog.
+> They stem from a missing host key for lighttpd, which will be created in
+> the next step.

 ## Deploy the system
 Whether you just continue on your first system which you used for the native